alejadzr/alejadzr/README.md

 ![giphy](https://user-images.githubusercontent.com/13011258/138346259-f515fe77-2265-4efc-aae1-8dda29bd3350.gif)

-I am a Chemical Engineering with minors in Entrepreneurship and Management.
-Im passionate and eager to learn new topics.
+I am a Chemical Engineer with minors in Entrepreneurship and Management.
+I'm passionate and eager to learn new topics.
 I have experience in project management, product development and teaching.
 I like languages.
-Im a native spanish speaker but also speak english, italian and a little bit of german.
+I'm a native Spanish speaker but also speak English, Italian and a little bit of German.

 ```js const thai = {
   pronouns: "she" | "her",